techidaily/site-ai-voice-clone/source/_posts/2024-approved-best-video-language-changers-to-make-your-videos-accessible.md

 #### Rating

- Synthesys has received a[4.3 out of 5](https://www.g2.com/products/synthesys-ai-studio/reviews) rating on G2 with 15 reviews.
+ Synthesys has received a [4.3 out of 5](https://www.g2.com/products/synthesys-ai-studio/reviews) rating on G2 with 15 reviews.

 #### Device Compatibility